At Alpha Reproduction, we believe that certain places forever mark the destinies of artists.

 He does not paint what he sees, but what he feels.

-Auvers thus becomes a pictorial theater, a sensitive mirror where the artist projects his latest questions, his hopes, his impulses.
+Auvers thus becomes a pictorial theater, a sensitive mirror where the artist projects his last questions, his hopes, his impulses.

-His canvases do not depict a village: they transform it.
-Through color, rhythm, and the intensity of the brushstroke, Van Gogh elevates the everyday to the status of a masterpiece.
+His canvases do not show a village: they transform it.
+Through color, rhythm, and the intensity of the brushstroke, Van Gogh elevates the everyday to the level of masterpiece.

 👨⚕️ The decisive meeting with Doctor Gachet